Money & Subsidies

 AIA Term Protect

-• Monthly premium: $30/month
+• Premium: $30/month

 • Max coverage: $5,000,000

-Monthly premiums for $500,000 sum assured, 20-year term, non-smoking male:
+For $500,000 coverage, 20-year term, non-smoking male:

-Step 1 — Calculate total needs:
+Step 1 — Total needs:

 • Outstanding mortgage: $______

-• Children's education fund (all children): $______
+• Children's education fund: $______

-Step 2 — Subtract existing coverage:
+Step 2 — Subtract what you have:

-• CPF death benefit (check CPF statement): -$______
+• CPF death benefit: -$______

-• Existing life insurance policies: -$______
+• Existing insurance: -$______

 • Savings & investments: -$______